Paul-D-HOCQUET/quant_entangl_sim/README.md

 ## Another quantum circuit simulator ?

 While learning quantum computing, I tinkered a lot with big compagnies' quantum simulators.
 They were all fancy and ergonomic but none of them actually introduced any data about entanglement.
-Yet, entanglement in fundamental to quantum computing that I was confused to have no information about it in existing simulator.
+Yet, entanglement is fundamental to quantum computing that I was confused to have no information about it in existing simulators.
 This simulator trades the Measurment gate for a gate-by-gate entanglement measure based on the Von Neumann entropy.

 ## Dissertation